 However, they can qualify for Medicaid with help from a trust.
 To qualify for Medicaid, a person’s income must be under $2,205 per month.
 So, if you are making more than this amount, you can transfer some assets into a trust.

 This requires advance planning.
 You may have to do this year in advance, so if you expect you may need long-term care down the road, the sooner, the better.
 Also, the person who creates this trust cannot also be the trustee, so someone outside of the household will have to be named as the trustee.
 The trustee will then have control of the assets.

 There are different kinds of trusts available, so be sure to pick one that best fits your needs.
 If your concerns are creditors or future health care, for example, then you want a trust that will help you accomplish these goals.

 A trust can be a valuable tool for anyone of any income level.
 Brooklyn estate planning lawyer Theodore Alatsas ESQ can assess your situation and help you choose the right trust.
 He will help you avoid costly mistakes.
-Schedule a consultation by calling his office at (718) 233-2903.
+Schedule a consultation by contacting us at (718) 233-2903.